How Much Money Can a Passenger in a Car Accident Get?

 In most cases, passengers are not assigned fault.

 However, if you knowingly got into a car with a driver under the influence or engaged in behavior that contributed to the crash, the insurance company may try to reduce your claim under comparative negligence laws.
+Mighty's AI helps interpret how your state's fault rules apply and prepares clear, written explanations to send to insurers.

 The specifics depend on state law.